rgambord/c99-doc/doc/sections/7/23/3/5/index.rst

 .. _9899_7.23.3.5p5:

+.. container:: snum

+   :ref:`5 <9899_7.23.3.5p5>`

-:ref:`5 <9899_7.23.3.5p5>` %g, %G, and %V give values according to the ISO 8601 week-based year.
+%g, %G, and %V give values according to the ISO 8601 week-based year.
 In this system, weeks begin on a Monday and week 1 of the year is the week that includes January 4th, which is also the week that includes the first Thursday of the year, and is also the first week that contains at least four days in the year.
 If the first Monday of January is the 2nd, 3rd, or 4th, the preceding days are part of the last week of the preceding year; thus, for Saturday 2nd January 1999, %G is replaced by 1998 and %V is replaced by 53.
 If December 29th, 30th, or 31st is a Monday, it and any following days are part of week 1 of the following year.
 Thus, for Tuesday 30th December 1997, %G is replaced by 1998 and %V is replaced by 01.

 .. _9899_7.23.3.5p6:

+.. container:: snum

+   :ref:`6 <9899_7.23.3.5p6>`

-:ref:`6 <9899_7.23.3.5p6>` If a conversion specifier is not one of the above, the behavior is undefined.
+If a conversion specifier is not one of the above, the behavior is undefined.

 .. _9899_7.23.3.5p7:

+.. container:: snum

+   :ref:`7 <9899_7.23.3.5p7>`

-:ref:`7 <9899_7.23.3.5p7>` In the "C" locale, the E and O modifiers are ignored and the replacement strings for the following specifiers are:
+In the "C" locale, the E and O modifiers are ignored and the replacement strings for the following specifiers are:

 %a
    the first three characters of %A.
 %A
-   one of ''Sunday'', ''Monday'', \.\.\. , ''Saturday''.
+   one of "Sunday", "Monday", \.\.\. , "Saturday".
 %b
    the first three characters of %B.
 %B
-   one of ''January'', ''February'', \.\.\. , ''December''.
+   one of "January", "February", \.\.\. , "December".
 %c
-   equivalent to ''%a %b %e %T %Y''.
+   equivalent to ''%a %b %e %T %Y".
 %p
-   one of ''AM'' or ''PM''.
+   one of "AM" or "PM".
 %r
-   equivalent to ''%I:%M:%S %p''.
+   equivalent to ''%I:%M:%S %p".
 %x
-   equivalent to ''%m/%d/%y''.
+   equivalent to ''%m/%d/%y".
 %X
    equivalent to %T.
 %Z